-Phages generally target specific cell surface structures for initial attachment to their host cell, such as exopolysaccharides, pilus or flagellum proteins as well as lipopolysaccharides (LPS) for Gramnegative bacteria (22-24).
-LPS are the principal components of the outer membrane of Gramnegative bacteria and generally are composed of three parts, the lipid A, the core oligosaccharide (core-OS), and the O-antigenic polysaccharide (O-PS, O-antigen) (25-27).
+Phages generally target specific cell surface structures for initial attachment to their host cell, such as exopolysaccharides, pilus or flagellum proteins as well as lipopolysaccharides (LPS) for Gram-negative bacteria (22-24).
+LPS are the principal components of the outer membrane of Gram-negative bacteria and generally are composed of three parts, the lipid A, the core oligosaccharide (core-OS), and the O-antigenic polysaccharide (O-PS, O-antigen) (25-27).
 The lipid A, which is anchored in the outer membrane, is bound to the core-OS made of different sugar residues.
-The lipid A-core-OS constitutes the conserved structure to which are ligated the highly variable O-PS, consisting of an assembly of repetitive glycans that are subject to various modifications.
-Due to their exposure at the cell surface, the O-PS components are of high importance in bacteria-host and intermicrobial interactions and a virulence factor in many pathogenic bacteria (25-27).
-O-PS significantly contribute to the insect pathogenicity and competitiveness of P. protegens strains (28, 29).
-P. protegens CHAO harbors four O-PS gene clusters specifying the formation of OSA, OBC1, OBC2 and OBC3, of which OSA and OBC3, a short and a long O-PS respectively, constitute the dominant LPS decorations of the strain (28).
+The lipid A-core-OS constitutes the conserved structure to which the highly variable O-PS is ligated, consisting of an assembly of repetitive glycans that are subject to various modifications.
+Due to their exposure at the cell surface, the O-PS components are of high importance in bacteriahost and intermicrobial interactions and a virulence factor in many pathogenic bacteria (25-27).
+O-PS significantly contributes to the insect pathogenicity and competitiveness of P. protegens strains (28, 29).
+P. protegens CHAO harbors four O-PS gene clusters specifying the formation of OSA, OBC1, OBC2, and OBC3, of which OSA and OBC3, a short and a long O-PS respectively, constitute the dominant LPS decorations of the strain (28).

-To better understand the interaction between a root-colonizing beneficial bacterial inoculant (P. protegens CHAO) and its naturally occurring phage predator (ΦGP100), we identified potential bacterial genetic determinants involved in the susceptibility towards the phage ΦGP100, using a high-density transposon-sequencing (Tn-seq) approach.
-Through a reverse genetics approach, we provide evidence that the OBC3-type O-PS, which constitutes the major long O-PS of P. protegens CHAO, is the receptor of the lytic phage $\Phi$ GP100.
-We then examined the distribution of the OBC3 gene cluster in bacterial genomes and identified several parts of this gene cluster that are conserved in phylogenetically distant bacteria.
-We were able to restore the phage sensitivity of a CHAO mutant depleted for the formation of the long O-PS by heterologous complementation, integrating a copy of a related OBC3-type gene from one of these phylogenetically distant bacteria.
-Finally, we evidence that the OBC3 gene cluster of CHAO displays a high genomic plasticity as well as signatures of sequential acquisitions by horizontal gene transfer.
+To better understand the interaction between a root-colonizing beneficial bacterial inoculant (P. protegens CHA0) and its naturally occurring phage predator ( $\Phi$ GP100), we identified potential bacterial genetic determinants involved in the susceptibility toward the phage $\Phi$ GP100, using a high-density transposon-sequencing (Tn-seq) approach.
+Through a reverse genetics approach, we provide evidence that the OBC3-type O-PS, which constitutes the major long O-PS of P. protegens CHA0, is the receptor of the lytic phage $\Phi$ GP100.
+We then examined the distribution of the OBC3 gene cluster in bacterial genomes and identified several parts of this gene cluster, which are conserved in phylogenetically distant bacteria.
+We were able to restore the phage sensitivity of a CHA0 mutant depleted for the formation of the long O-PS by heterologous complementation, integrating a copy of a related OBC3-type gene from one of these phylogenetically distant bacteria.
+Finally, we evidence that the OBC3 gene cluster of CHA0 displays a high genomic plasticity as well as signatures of sequential acquisitions by horizontal gene transfer.